riley-resonator/nwcns-serif/services.md

 * Installation and setup of Home Networks (Wireless, wired or the combination of the two)
 * General setup of all applications (custom applications require documentation)

+# Business Services

+## Repair & Troubleshooting
+When a system goes down, you need it back up fast.
+Our certified professionals will get your business running again with same-day, next-day, after-hours and weekend service.
+Our job is to get you running again.

+## IMAC
+* Brief end user orientation on deployed equipment
+* Cascade or Decommission of old assets while following defined processes such as data retention and erasure of data on decommissioned equipment.
+* Install software utilizing customers core image
+* Image creation of customers standard installation
+* Install and train on customized applications (documentation required)
+* I.T. hardware inventory
+* Perform moves and upgrades
+* Update customers asset database with adds/deletes of your equipment
+* Create asset database for tracking of customer equipment

+## Customized Service Plans
+Scheduled on site and phone support services are available to ensure your office computers are working perfectly.
+As little as a few hours a week can help keep your systems running smoothly.
+Our support agreements are customizeable to make sure you get the help you need.

+## Small Business Data Backup
+Never lose a minute of your work with data backup and recovery solutions.
+We will provide you with a backup solution tailored for your buisness to assure you don't lose your important data.

+## Virus/Spyware Detection and Removal
+A Virus or Malware in the office can be especially devastating.
+We use the latest Virus/Malware detection software to keep your systems safe.
+The software we recommend is highly recommended due to their track record.
+We do not provide the license for this software but will work with you to purchase and install it.

+## Customized Projects
+When you have a project that requires help, we can evaluate your project and quote on it.
+We have experience installing software, hardware upgrades, migrating data and much more in a managed project format.
+We can help you plan out projects like operating system migrations and replacing computers.

+## One-on-One Training
+Your business has the latest software, but now your employees need to know how it works.
+We offer training on Windows systems, Office products, wireless applications and any software you need for your business.
+Customized software will require a partnership in creating training manuals for your employees.

+## Documentation
+Whether new or old, you need documentation on how your Network, PCs and software work.
+We can provide you with all of your required documentation needs.
+We have ISO experience and are ITIL certified, which is beneficial to you in developing documentation specific for your business.
+We have over 15 years experience in developing I.T.
+Run Books for comapanies.

 <br/>
 <br/>
 <br/>